Church Planter / Pastor - Rosario, Argentina

 God did two things at this point that helped me to “return to God.”
 The house where our rock band practiced was involved with a cult, and one day some supernatural things happened that really scared me.
 I had already participated in some spiritist type games before and I had experienced perceiving a malevolent spirit.
 One day while we were at this house I had a similar experience, but this time it was more intense than before.
 I became very scared because several things began to happen.
 Not long after this the owner of the house tried to commit suicide.

-The change in my style of life was very radical.
+The change in my style of life was extreme.
 My mother was very opposed to my new faith.
 She was scared and thought that I had turned into a fanatic.
 Those who had been my friends had interventions where they tried to tell me that what I was doing was not good, and they even read up on atheistic arguments to try to get me to return to my old ways.
 Since I was converted during my next to last year of high school, my friends at school also tried to get me to turn back.
 But, by the grace of God, I was able to share the gospel with many and to give a good testimony with my life in those places.

 From the time that I was converted I have had a burden both for the people of God and for the lost.
-I believe that this burden springs from a love and a zeal for God.
+I believe this burden springs from love and zeal for God.
 Although I was aware of these burdens soon after my conversion, two years passed before I came to the definite conclusion that God had called me to the ministry.
 It took that long for me to be convinced because I was afraid of being mistaken.
 I was afraid of assuming such a responsibility and I felt very unequipped.

 Something else that has affirmed me in my calling is the way that I have seen God, in his mercy, use me as an instrument to bring about the salvation of the lost and the edification of believers.
 Most of all I have seen God’s blessing on our church plant in Rosario.